THCLab/overlays/README.md

 # Background

 The general overlays concept appears to warrant inclusion in different spaces.
-Born from the desire to encrypt Personally identifiable information (PII) in a new decentralized data economy, a new modern file format consisting of layered task-oriented objects (overlays) was ultimately conceived.
-The original use case for overlays had initially been restricted to schema design and data capture constructs but, following Hyperledger Indy semantics discussions involving experts from other facets of the project stack, overlays have been deemed to warrant inclusion in the build of messaging constructs, verifiable credentials and other data structures within the community.
+Born from the desire to encrypt personally identifiable information (PII) in a new decentralized data economy, a new modern file format consisting of layered task-oriented objects (overlays) was ultimately conceived.
+The original use case for overlays had initially been restricted to schema design and data capture constructs but, following Hyperledger Indy semantics discussions involving experts from other facets of the project stack, overlays have been deemed to warrant inclusion in the build of messaging constructs, verifiable credentials and other data structures within the ecosystem.

 # Overlays
-## Why do we need them?
+## Why are they useful?

 Overlays provide an enhanced architecture and skeletal framework for a number of different data object types.
 Ongoing research will continue as the extensibility of the